Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Mechanical Ventilator Triage for COVID-19 Patients

-While this cost parametrization is an artifact of our model and is necessary to compute the triage policy, we evaluate the performance of the resulting policy through simulations, which estimate its potential performance in practice.
-We also conduct a sensitivity analysis, where we vary the values of $C,\rho$ and $\gamma$, and study the variations in the estimated performances of the corresponding optimal policies and tree policies in the MDP.
-We observe stable performances in the simulation model for the optimal policies and tree policies for a wide range of parameters $C, \rho,\gamma$, as long as $C/\gamma$ is significantly larger than $\gamma \rho^{2}$.
-We present the sensitivity analysis in Appendix \ref{app:sensitivity-analysis},
+While this reward parametrization is an artifact of our model and is necessary to compute the triage policy, we evaluate the performance of the resulting policy through simulations.
+We also conduct a sensitivity analysis, where we vary the values of $C,\rho$ and $\gamma$, and study the changes in the estimated performances of the corresponding optimal policies and tree policies in the MDP.
+We observe stable performances in the simulation model for the optimal policies and tree policies for a wide range of parameters $C, \rho,\gamma$, as long as $C\rho^2\gamma^2$ is much larger than $1$.
+We present the sensitivity analysis in Appendix \ref{app:sensitivity-analysis}.}